Artieeeee/artiliada.github.io/_posts/2024-12-27-Super-Efficent-Damage-Numbers-For-ARPG.md

 * Passing not only the Value of damage, but also length of "damage", color and digit(in case we want to render special symbols) in niagara
 * Niagara scales length of sprite plane with length of "damage"
 * Niagara passing some of values to material via ParticleColor and DynamicParameter
-* To render special characters like "!" when crit is accomplished, we multipliying damage number by 10 and passing another parameter with digit offset
+* To render special characters like "!", lets say when critical strike is accomplished, multipliying damage number by 10 and passing another parameter with digit offset